 The full ACA programme is available in Mauritius.
-It combines four essential elements: exams, practical work experience, professional development and ethics and professional skepticism.
+It combines four essential elements: exams, practical work experience, professional development and ethics andprofessional scepticism.
 Together, these four elements give you the expertise and added-value skills that help define a chartered accountant.
 You must successfully complete all four elements to qualify as an ACA and become a member of ICAEW.

 You will need to register with ICAEW as an ACA student.
-There is a fee is register with ICAEW.
+There is a fee to register with ICAEW.

-Please note: At the same time as you study for your exams, you will need to undertake learning across the different levels and stages of TWE (see step 3), IPD (see step 4) and STE (see step 5).
+Please note: At the same time as you study for your exams, you will need to undertake learning across the different levels and stages of TWE (see step 3), IPD (see step 4) and Ethics and Professional Scepticism (see step 5).
 Please read the relevant sections carefully as there is advice about what stages you should have reached before you attempt certain exams.

 Credit for prior learning is our term for exam exemptions.
 Some students with an accounting or business related degree or a professional accountancy qualification may be eligible for credit/exemption for some of the ICAEW exam modules.

 Check our credit directory to see your eligibility and how many credits you may be eligible to gain.

 You are encouraged to apply for credits as soon as possible to allow time for ICAEW to process your application.
 You cannot apply for credit for an exam that you have already sat.

 As an ACA student, you must apply for each of the exams you will sit.
 At the Professional Level exams, ICAEW regulations allow a maximum of four attempts at each exam.
 If you fail a Professional Level exam four times you will not be allowed to progress with your ACA studies.